MichaIng/DietPi-Docs/docs/install.md

     ![VMware file open screenshot](assets/images/dietpi-VMware-import1.png){: width="715" height="585" loading="lazy"}

     In the following dialog the user has to navigate to the directory where the `.vmx` and `.vmdk` file were stored.
-Then choose DietPi_VMware-x86_64-Bullseye(`.vmx`) as the file which shall be opened.
+Choose the `.vmx` file to open.
     After this the DietPi VMware virtual machine is present and can be started:

     ![VMware virtual machine list screenshot](assets/images/dietpi-VMware-VM-Machine.png){: width="714" height="588" loading="lazy"}